scientific-python/blog.scientific-python.org/content/posts/numpy/numpy-rng/index.md

 If you fix the seed at the beginning of your main script for reproducibility and then pass your seeded RNG to each process to be run in parallel, most of the time this will not give you what you want as this RNG will be deep copied.
 The same results will thus be produced by each process.
 One of the solutions is to create as many RNGs as parallel processes with a different seed for each of these RNGs.
 The issue now is that you cannot choose the seeds as easily as you would think.
 When you choose two different seeds to instantiate two different RNGs how do you know that the numbers produced by these RNGs will appear as statistically independent?[^1] The design of independent RNGs for parallel processes has been an important research question.
 See, for example, [Random numbers for parallel computers: Requirements and methods, with emphasis on GPUs](https://www.sciencedirect.com/science/article/pii/S0378475416300829) by L'Ecuyer et al. (2017) for a good summary of different methods.

 Starting with NumPy 1.17, it is now very easy to instantiate independent RNGs.
 Depending on the type of RNG you use, different strategies are available as documented in the [Parallel random number generation section](https://numpy.org/doc/stable/reference/random/parallel.html) of the NumPy documentation.
 One of the strategies is to use `SeedSequence` which is an algorithm that makes sure that poor input seeds are transformed into good initial RNG states.
 Additionally, it ensures that close seeds are mapped to very different initial states, resulting in RNGs that are, with very high probability, independent of each other.
-You can refer to the documentation of [SeedSequence Spawning](https://numpy.org/doc/stable/reference/random/parallel.html#seedsequence-spawning) for an example on how to generate independent RNGs from a user-provided seed.
-I here show how you can do this from an already existing RNG and apply it to the [joblib example](https://joblib.readthedocs.io/en/latest/auto_examples/parallel_random_state.html#fixing-the-random-state-to-obtain-deterministic-results) mentioned above.
+You can refer to the documentation of [SeedSequence Spawning](https://numpy.org/doc/stable/reference/random/parallel.html#seedsequence-spawning) for examples on how to generate independent RNGs from a `SeedSequence` or an existing RNG.
+I here show how to apply this to the [joblib example](https://joblib.readthedocs.io/en/latest/auto_examples/parallel_random_state.html#fixing-the-random-state-to-obtain-deterministic-results) mentioned above.

 ```python
 import numpy as np